-SKUP - Scandinavian evaluation of laboratory equipment for primary health care
+SKUP - Scandinavian evaluation of laboratory equipment for point of care testing

 SKUP is a Scandinavian collaborative partnership for the evaluation of near-patient laboratory equipment.
 A SKUP evaluation provides objective information about the analytical quality and user-friendliness of such equipment.

 It is an important factor in securing acceptable analytical quality that appropriate laboratory equipment is being used.
 For users to be able to choose good and appropriate laboratory equipment, it is essential that they have access to simple, concise and neutral information regarding analytical quality and user-friendliness.